zootsuitproductions/LanguagesProject/README.md

     - What is the primary programming paradigm that this language uses?
    - What applications is this language best suited to?
 Give a specific example.
    - What applications would this language be a poor fit for?
 Give us an example.
+* Be creative and weird about it.
+Include pictures, doodles, cool fonts, your own handwriting.
+Make a cartoon about your language if you want to!
+* Above all, make the page informative and give it personality!